 Rules are posted concerning the track and turf field.
 We expect them to be followed, even during non-school hours.
 REMINDER: Except for water, no gum, food or drinks of any kind are permitted on the track and turf field.
 Dogs, other animals, bicycles, scooters and any riding devices are NOT permitted on the track and turf field.
 Our goal is to keep this area in good shape for many years.
-Lawn chairs, pop up tents, and coolers are NOT permitted on the track and turf field.
+Lawn chairs, pop up tents, and coolers are NOT permitted on the track or turf field at any time.
 From 7:30 AM-3:45 PM (on school days) the track and turf field are NOT available for community use (closed campus).
 Outside of closed campus hours (both before and after), District events and sports teams have precedence in using those areas.
 Community groups/members may be asked to leave by Creswell staff, coaches, or administration if the area is needed or if groups/members are not following the track and turf field rules.
+Those who do not follow the rules repeatedly may lose access to using the facilities.